martar/optimal-giant-client/README.md

 ## What's going on

+As for now, the only interesting part of the code is placed in worker/ directory.
+Anything besides it is a boilerplate.

-So far, on page load, the web worker is started and she computes one step in our model simulation.
-Return value is prointed to the browser's console
+On page load, the web worker is started and she computes one step in our model simulation.
+Return value is printed to the browser's console